 The accompanying proxy is solicited by the Board of Directors (the "Board") on behalf of Akers Biosciences, Inc. to be voted at the Annual Meeting to be held on August 27, 2020, at the time and platform and for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders (the "Notice") and at any adjournment(s) or postponement(s) of the Annual Meeting.
 In light of public health concerns regarding the coronavirus ("COVID-19") outbreak, this year's Annual Meeting will be conducted in a virtual format only in order to assist in protecting the health and well-being of our stockholders and employees and to provide access to our stockholders regardless of geographic location.
 Stockholders will not be able to attend the Annual Meeting in person; however, stockholders of record will be able to participate, vote electronically and submit questions during the live website of the Annual Meeting.
-This Proxy Statement and accompanying form of proxy are dated are expected to be first sent or given to stockholders on or about July 23, 2020.
+This Proxy Statement and accompanying form of proxy are dated , 2020 and are expected to be first sent or given to stockholders on or about , 2020.

-The executive offices of the Company are located at, and the maning address of the Company is 201 Grove Road, Thorotare, New Jersey 08086.
-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON AUGUST 27, 2020: Our official Notice of Annual Meeting of Stockholders, Proxy Statement, Proxy Card and 2019 Annual Report to Stockholders are available at www.virtualshareholdermeeting.com/AKER2020 .
-On or about, 2020, we began mailing printed copies of the proxy materials to stockholders.
-ABOUT THE ANNUAL MEETING What is a proxy?
+The executive offices of the Company are located at, and the mailing address of the Company is 201 Grove Road, Thorofare, New Jersey 08086.

+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON AUGUST 27, 2020:

+Our official www.virtualshareholder U of Stockholders, Proxy Statement, Proxy Card and 2019 Annual Report to Stockholders are available at On or about , 2020, w e began m ailiı ng printed copie s of the proxy mater rials to s tockho lders.

+ABOUT THE ANNUAL MEETING

+What is a proxy?

 A proxy is another person that you legally designate to vote your stock.
 If you designate someone as your proxy in a written document, that document is also called a "proxy" or a "proxy card."
 If you are a "street name" holder, you must obtain a proxy from your broker or nominee in order to vote your shares in person at the Annual Meeting.

 What is a proxy statement?

 A proxy statement is a document that regulations of the SEC require that we give to you when we ask you to sign a proxy card to vote your stock at the Annual Meeting.